guard/guard/README.md

 ### Init

-You can generate a Guardfile and have all installed guards be automatically added into it by running the `init` task without any option:
+You can generate a Guardfile and have all installed plugins be automatically added into it by running the `init` task without any option:

 ```bash
 $ guard init
 ```

-You can also specify the name of an installed Guard to only get that Guard in the generated Guardfile:
+You can also specify the name of an installed plugin to only get that plugin template in the generated Guardfile:

 ```bash